bad-d0nkey/digital-basics/wget/log-file-for-tutorial-on-wget.md

 # what I was trying to do

-i attempted the wget tutorial. to learn wget. okay, that's a lie. it's because i secretly want to terrorize the province of quebec and i've heard this is a good way to start.
+i attempted the wget tutorial. to learn wget. okay, that's a lie. it's because i secretly want to terrorize the province of quebec and i've heard this is a good place to start.

 + link to the tutorial: https://graddh.netlify.app/docs/tutorials/wget/
 + link to repo: like this: `[wget](https://github.com/bad-d0nkey/digital-basics/wget)`